Cusp types of arithmetic hyperbolic manifolds: Applications

 \subsection{Constructions}

-Firstly, we show that certain flat manifolds appear as cusp cross-sections in all commensurability classes of arithmetic hyperbolic manifolds. \begin{theorem} Let $B$ be a flat $n$-manifold such that the holonomy representation $\rho: H\rightarrow GL_n(\Q)$ contains at least three odd-dimensional rational sub-representations.
-Then $B$ arises as a cusp cross-section in every commensurability class of arithmetic hyperbolic $(n+1)$-manifolds of simplest type. \end{theorem} \begin{proof} Since $\rho$ has at least three odd-dimensional rational sub-representations, we take $\rho$ in the form
+Firstly, we show that certain flat manifolds appear as cusp cross-sections in all commensurability classes of arithmetic hyperbolic manifolds of the appropriate dimension. \begin{theorem} Let $B$ be a flat $n$-manifold such that the holonomy representation $\rho: H\rightarrow GL_n(\Q)$ contains at least three odd-dimensional rational irreducible sub-representations.
+Then $B$ arises as a cusp cross-section in every commensurability class of cusped arithmetic hyperbolic $(n+1)$-manifolds. \end{theorem} \begin{proof} Since $\rho$ has at least three odd-dimensional rational sub-representations, we take $\rho$ in the form

 where $\rho_1, \rho_2, \rho_3, \rho_4$ are rational representations with $\rho_1, \rho_2, \rho_3$ odd-dimensional.
 For each the $\rho_i$ there is a positive-definite non-degenerate quadratic form $g_i$ such that $\rho_i: H \rightarrow O(g_i;\Q)$.
 Let $q$ be an arbitrary form of signature $(n+1,1)$.
 By Proposition~\ref{prop:all_forms} there exist $a_1,a_2,a_3\in \Q_{>0}$ such that